atg-abhishek/personal-website-hugo/content/about/currentwork.md

 ## Areas of research, application and community engagement

-* I founded the **[Montreal AI Ethics Institute](https://montrealethics.ai)** with the vision of creating tangible and practical research in the ethical, safe and inclusive development of AI.
-See the link for more details - Montreal AI Ethics Institute
-* I founded the **[meetup group on AI Ethics](https://montrealethics.ai/meetup)** in Montreal that meets once every two weeks to do a deep dive on different aspects of the ethical development of AI.
-We also work together as a community to provide feedback and recommendations to public documents like the Montreal Ethical AI Declaration.
-The group consists of members with diverse backgrounds like computer science, law, sociology, business, policy, etc.
 * **Labor shifts**: Labor impacts of AI-enabled automation in the financial services industry in Canada.
 * **AI Ethics in Education**: Introductory curriculum via a 4-part workshop series to introduce the topic of the ethical development of AI to students, faculty, staff and alumni of the McGill community.
 * **AI Ethics in Medicine**: Informed consent and its ethical implications in the field of medicine, especially when AI-enabled solutions are used in diagnosis and clinical trials.